What The Exit From Afghanistan Tells Us About How Biden Sees The World

 "One of his really great qualities, I thought, was his driving need to see things for himself ... and I just really respected that," Crocker said, pointing out that Biden also visited Iraq many times.

-Much of Biden's foreign policy is rooted in his years of firsthand experience as chair of the Senate Foreign Relations Committee and vice president.
-During the presidential campaign, he would often say that he had "met ever major world leader" of the last few decades.
+Much of Biden's foreign policy is rooted in his years of firsthand experience as chair of the Senate Foreign Relations Committee and as vice president.
+During the 2020 presidential campaign, he would often say that he had met every major world leader of the past few decades.

 As president, he brought in a foreign policy team with years of diplomatic experience.